 Director of Diversity, Equity, and Inclusion

-A Conversation with Lab’s New Director of Diversity, Equity, and Inclusion Anthony Perry, PhD
+A Conversation with Lab’s Director of Diversity, Equity, and Inclusion Anthony Perry, PhD

-We sat down to talk with Dr. Perry, our new director of Diversity, Equity, and Inclusion, to learn more about who he is and what he hopes to bring to The Lab School community.
+We sat down to talk with Dr. Perry, our Director of Diversity, Equity, and Inclusion, to learn more about who he is and what he hopes to bring to The Lab School community.